 Arthritis and other disabilities can necessitate their own selection of products and tools in attempt to make up for a lack of manual dexterity.
 This may even mean a simple tool such as a reaching aid to grasp objects more easily.

-In addition to hearing aids for the hearing impaired, today we have phones for disabled individuals such braille phones for the blind and phones that light up to signal an incoming call for the hearing impaired.
+In addition to hearing aids for the hearing impaired, today we have phones that light up to signal an incoming call for the hearing impaired, phones for disabled individuals with Braille characters for the blind and others, amplified telephones, picture models and others.

-telephones for the disabled allow the blind and hearing impaired individuals to stay in contact with their loved ones and others.
+Telephones for the disabled allow the blind and hearing impaired individuals to stay in contact with their loved ones, friends and people in their community.
 These devices make communication easier and more effective.

 Wheelchairs give mobility to those whose legs cannot carry them or whose legs cannot carry them sufficient distances.
 Manual wheelchairs allow individuals to rely on their arm strength instead of their leg strength to get around.
 Of course, they may also be driven by a health care worker or loved one to allow the disabled individual to travel as well.

-Ramps are necessary counterparts to wheelchairs, both in homes and businesses.
-They are essential to people in wheelchairs.
-Ramps create a pathway for wheelchairs where accessibility may otherwise may not be possible.
+These are a necessary counterparts to wheelchairs are essential to wheelchair users.
+They are available for door thresholds for a smooth transition and also as portable models for convenient portable access.
+They create a pathway for wheelchairs where accessibility may otherwise may not be possible.